 What are the implications for Lean?
-Well, for one, we can’t expect to entice people to implement Lean faster or more effectively with extrinsic and financial rewards.
+We can't expect to entice people to implement Lean faster or more effectively with extrinsic and financial rewards.
 We have to tap into intrinsic motivation.
-In healthcare, we have the natural intrinsic motivation that it’s a helping profession.
-If we can orient people around making improvements to the system that lead to better patient care and quality outcomes, we have a fighting chance of making Lean work.
+In healthcare, we have the natural intrinsic motivation that it's a helping profession.
+If we can orient people around improving the system that lead to better patient care and quality outcomes, we have a fighting chance of making Lean work.

 Secondly, can we expect to improve quality or safety through extrinsic rewards?
 Probably not!
 Remember Dr. Deming's story about the factory that offered a prize for zero injuries?
 What happened?
 People stopped reporting injuries!
 Another case where extrinsic incentives caused more dysfunction than true system improvement.

 Pink says the three building blocks for intrinsic motivation are:

 In the video, he focuses on Autonomy (in the longer hour-long talk I saw, he talked about all three).
 Purpose is also a building block of the LEI approach to lean (“Purpose, Process, People.“).
 Purpose is critically important, especially in healthcare.
 Mastery comes from dedication to ones work – human development and continuous improvement.

 Pink defines “autonomy” as “the urge to direct our own lives.”
 It might seem, on the surface, that autonomy runs counter to Lean concepts of “standardized work.”